IMF slashes U.S. growth forecast, sees 'narrowing path' to avoid recession

 U.S. inflation by the Fed's preferred measure is running at more than three times the U.S. central bank's 2% target.

-Georgieva said the responsibility to restore low and stable inflation rests with the Fed, and that the Fund views the U.S. central bank's desire to quickly bring its benchmark overnight interest rate up to the 3.5%-4% level as "the correct policy to bring down inflation."
-The Fed's policy rate is currently in a range of 1.50% to 1.75%.
+Georgieva said the responsibility to restore low and stable inflation rests with the Fed, and that the fund views the U.S. central bank's desire to quickly bring its benchmark overnight interest rate up to the 3.5%-4% level as "the correct policy to bring down inflation."
+The Fed's current policy rate ranges from 1.50% to 1.75%.

-Georgieva said the IMF strongly supported U.S. President Joe Biden's proposed $1.9 trillion "Build Back Better" spending package of climate and social spending because it would help reshape the U.S. economy by increasing labor force participation, reducing supply constraints and incentivizing investment and innovation.
-Lack of support in Congress "represents a missed opportunity," she said
+While Congress' failure to pass Biden's climate and spending proposals was a "missed opportunity," Georgieva signaled that the IMF would support a scaled down version.

-She also signaled that the IMF would support a scaled-down version of this agenda, saying: "We think the administration should continue making the case for changes to tax, spending, and immigration policy that would help create jobs, increase supply and support the poor."
+"We think the administration should continue making the case for changes to tax, spending, and immigration policy that would help create jobs, increase supply and support the poor," she said.

 ((David.Lawder@tr.com; +1 202 354 5854; Reuters Messaging: david.lawder.thomsonreuters.com@reuters.net))